tatethurston/TwirpScript/README.md

 ## Overview

 TwirpScript is an implementation of the [Twirp wire protocol](https://github.com/twitchtv/twirp/blob/main/PROTOCOL.md) for JavaScript and TypeScript.
 It generates clients and servers from `.proto` service specifications.
-The generated clients can be used in the browser or for server to server communication.
+The generated clients can be used in the browser or in nodejs runtimes.
 This enables type safe communication between the client and server, as well as reduced payload sizes when using `protobuf` as the serialization format.

 Twirp is a simple RPC framework built on [protocol buffers](https://developers.google.com/protocol-buffers/).
 You define your service in a `.proto` specification file, and Twirp will generate client and service handlers for that service.
 You fill in the business logic that powers the server, and Twirp handles the boilerplate.